ipmic/ipmic/misc/performance/README.txt

-Improvements like process scheduling priority, cpu affinity, network ncheduling and other performance issues should be designed in this directory :-)
+Improvements like process scheduling priority, cpu affinity, network scheduling and other performance issues should be designed in this directory :-)